ultradns/ultradns-push-notifier/README.md

 # ultradns-push-notifier

 This is a web-based application designed to configure push notification endpoints for UltraDNS.
 The app uses a **Flask backend** for managing API requests and a **React frontend** to provide a clean and user-friendly interface.
-It supports setting up notification platforms such as Microsoft Teams (currently implemented) and will include Slack and Discord in future updates.
+It supports setting up notification platforms such as Microsoft Teams and Slack and will include Discord plus others in future updates.

 ## Features